- What degree programs does Fletcher offer?

 - Master of International Business (MIB): A two-year hybrid international business, international affairs degree program.

 - Master of Arts (MA): A one-year degree program designed for mid-career or senior level professionals with eight or more years of professional experience.

 - Master of Laws (LLM): A one-year program in international law for professionals practicing law or for those eligible to practice law.

-- Master of Arts in Transatlantic Affairs (MATA): A two-year joint degree program with the College of Europe that will be offered starting in 2017 (subject to the approval of the Tufts University Trustees) for students interested in the opportunity to study on both sides of the Atlantic.
+- Master of Arts in Transatlantic Affairs (MATA): A two-year joint degree program with the College of Europe for students interested in the opportunity to study on both sides of the Atlantic.
 The two-year program consists of one year of study at both The Fletcher School and The College of Europe, including a high-level internship as part of the curriculum.

 - Master of Arts in Humanitarian Assistance (MAHA): A one-year joint degree offered by The Fletcher School and the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy at Tufts University, geared toward mid-career professionals with significant field experience in humanitarian assistance.
 Candidates apply through the Friedman School.

 - Doctor of Philosophy (PhD): An interdisciplinary, advanced study of international affairs.

 - Global Master of Arts Program (GMAP): A twelve month program designed for mid-career or senior level professionals with eight or more years of professional experience.
 Courses are conducted through a combination of Internet-mediated instruction and three two-week residencies.